Walt Rock: San Francisco 49ers

 The San Francisco 49ers selected Rock in the second round of the 1963 NFL draft, 21st overall.
 He was also selected in the second round of the American Football League (AFL) draft by the Kansas City Chiefs, 16th overall.
 He immediately signed with San Francisco after the selection was announced.
 He signed for a $13,000 salary and $6,000 bonus.

 As a rookie in 1963, Rock was assigned to play defensive end as a reserve, and to play on special teams.
-During a punt return in a game against the Minnesota Vikings in September 1963, Rock was hit with a "teeth-rattling" block from the aptly name Steve Stonebreaker to free returner Bill Butler for a touchdown.
+During a punt return in a game against the Minnesota Vikings in September 1963, Rock was hit with a "teeth-rattling" block from the aptly named Steve Stonebreaker to free returner Bill Butler for a touchdown.
 Rock played in only seven games on the season, however, due to a knee injury that required surgery and ended his season.

 In 1964, Rock became the 49ers' starting right offensive tackle when future Pro Football Hall of Famer Bob St. Clair was injured in training camp, ending his NFL career.
 Rock started all 14 games in 1964 at right tackle.
 He did so again in 1965 and was selected to the 1965 Pro Bowl.

 Rock signed a two-year contract in 1966, subject to the NFL's option clause.
 He started all 14 games at right tackle for the 49ers in both 1966 and 1967.
 In 1967, the 49ers flew him home to Arlington, Virginia two days a week to work in his family’s garage door installation business in nearby Washington, D.C.
 He did not report to the 49ers training camp in 1968, seeking to be traded to the Baltimore Colts or Washington Redskins where he could be closer to his family's business.
-He had no problems with the 49ers, but the "'press of business'" made it impossible for him to stay in San Francisco.
-Rock believed the 49ers knew about his situation in 1966 when he signed his contract and promised to trade him when the contract ended.
-Two years later, however, the 49ers told Rock that Washington was only offering "'trash'" for Rock, while Washington's general manager Otto Graham said the 49ers were demanding too much for Rock.

-Even though he was only 26, he said he would retire if necessary.
 Under then current NFL practices, players who sought to play for another team after playing out their contracts, subject to an option clause, were still limited by Commissioner Pete Rozelle's ability to require that the new team compensate the original team with players or draft picks of equal value.
 In Rock's case, Rozelle determined he was worth a No. 1 draft pick.
 Rock was eventually traded to Washington in September 1968 for a 1970 first round draft pick.